CollegeBoreal/INF1042-202-19H-02/R.Revue/REVISION.md

   2 - Expressions (Literals), Types, and Values

-  3 - Objects, Classes and Methods
+  3 - Objects (all values), Classes and Methods

   4 - Modelling Data with Traits